-Step 14: Prevent the backing from getting to be ‘unbraided’ by putting a needle into the hollow middle and applying light heat.
+Prevent the backing from getting ‘unbraided’ by putting a needle into the hollow middle and applying light heat.

-Step 15: Slice to proper length and thread a tiny bit of silicone tube over the end.
+Slice to proper length and put a tiny piece of silicon tube over the end for extra reinforcement.

 And your loop is ready!